Yash-Parsana/CrazyCoderWebApp/README.md

 ## Contribution Guidelines

 We welcome contributions from the open-source community to make CrazyCoder even better.
 To contribute, please follow these steps:

+ :pushpin: <b>Star the Repo:</b> Start by giving our repository a star to show your support.
  :pushpin: <b>Find or Create an Issue:</b> Browse the existing issues or create a new one if you have a suggestion or find a bug.

  :pushpin: <b>Fork the Repo:</b> Fork the CrazyCoder repository to your GitHub account (Click the <a href="https://github.com/Yash-Parsana/CrazyCoderWebApp/fork"><img src="https://i.imgur.com/G4z1kEe.png" height="21" width="21"></a> button in the top right of this page).